devendra2595/RSVP_Movies_Case_Study_SQL/README.md

 You have to use SQL to analyse the given data and give recommendations to RSVP Movies based on the insights.

-# Used Basic to Advance SQL (MySQL) functions to analyse the given data and give recommendations to RSVP Movies based on the insights.
+# Used Basic to Advance SQL (MySQL) to analyse the given data and give recommendations to RSVP Movies based on the insights.

 # Some of the important functions used to analyse the data are:
   - Commom Table Expressions